aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ###### Feel free to suggest anything in the issues tab.

 ### Latest Updates:
 * Remove unused comments within the stub.
 * Clean and fix up some forms.
 * Update .NET Reactor to a later version and compressed it.
 * Add an image to the notification window.
 * New option to invoke a BSOD from usermode using ntraiseharderror.
 * Sort out the mostly unusued options and put them into the Persistence category.
+(USB Spreader & Botkiller)
 * Make the lock screen hard to escape by minimizing any application that tries to get over it.
 * Fix the pastebin DNS crashing, instead it will continue retrying.
 * 4 new better and higher quality GDI+ effects:
 * Draw a full rainbow gradient to the victims  screen.
 * Draw a spooky face to a random position on the victims  screen.
 * Draw some crazy lines all over the victims screen.
 * Draw System Icons all over the victims screen.

 ### TODO:
 ###### (I've been stuck on adding UAC bypass methods for now, but i'll be working on it.)